martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 # Components
 - 1× Arduino Nano or similar
 - 1× Header pins 2x8 pins 2.54 mm pitch - used for datapak connector
-- 1x small piece of stripboard - used for datapak connector<br>
+- 1x small piece of stripboard - used for datapak connector
-- 1× Psion organiser II Datapak or Rampak - Datapak for read or Rampak for read/write<br>
+- 1× Psion organiser II Datapak or Rampak - Datapak for read or Rampak for read/write
-- 1× Breadboard<br>
+- 1× Breadboard

 # Photo of the Rampak reader-writer
 <img src="Psion2_Rampak_read_write.jpg" width="600">